artifacthub/hub/docs/olm_annotations.md

 - **artifacthub.io/changes** *(yaml string, see example below)*

 This annotation is used to provide some details about the changes introduced by a given operator version.
 Artifact Hub can generate and display a **ChangeLog** based on the entries in the `changes` field in all your operator versions.
+You can see an example of how the changelog would look like in the Artifact Hub UI [here](https://artifacthub.io/packages/helm/artifact-hub/artifact-hub?modal=changelog).

+- **artifacthub.io/imagesWhitelist** *(yaml string, see example below)*

+Use this annotation to provide a list of the images that should not be scanned for security vulnerabilities.

 - **artifacthub.io/license** *(string)*

 Use this annotation to indicate the operator's license.
-It must be a valid SPDX identifier (https://spdx.org/licenses/).
+It must be a valid [SPDX identifier](https://spdx.org/licenses/).

 ## Example